openclimatefix/PVNet/README.md

 ### Datasets

-As a minimum, in order to create batches of data/run PVNet, you will need to supply paths to NWP and GSP data.
+As a minimum, in order to create samples of data/run PVNet, you will need to supply paths to NWP and GSP data.
 PV data can also be used.
 We list some suggested locations for downloading such datasets below: